Definition

 The geological term tafoni are to a unique class of cavernous weathering structures made by differential and salt weathering processes.
 Tafoni is the plural noun and adjective; tafone is the singular noun for a single cavern.
 Occasionally, researchers unnecessarily pluralize tafoni (i.e., tafonis) to name multiple tafoni.

 The origin of the word tafoni is unknown, but has Mediterranean origins.
 The word tafoni may stem from the Greek word taphos meaning tomb or sepulcher (Battisti and Alessio, 1957, after Twenhaile, 1992, pg.
 44).
 Tafoni may also stem from a Corsican (French) word, taffoni, meaning windows, or from tafonare meaning to perforate (Wilhelmy, 1964).
 In Sicilian, tafoni means windows (Goudie, 2003).
-Some of the earliest printed uses of the term “tafoni” are credited to Reusch (1882) (after Dragovich, 1969) and Pench (1884), whom both described Corsican tafoni.
-Perhaps the earliest characterization of tafoni was made by C. De Prado, in 1864, who described tafoni in the Sierra del Guadarrama granite of central spain
+The earliest printed uses of the term “tafoni” may be credited to Reusch (1882) (after Dragovich, 1969) and Pench (1884), whom both described Corsican tafoni.

-Charles Darwin (1839) encountered wonderful weathering forms while on the Beagle when passing through King George’s Sound in Western Australia that very well may have been tafoni, though he thought the forms he discovered along the coastline were a product of calcareous casts of branches of trees or roots (Mustoe, 1982; Turkington and Paradise, 2004).
-Scientists now know the eolianite he observed is a weathering product and not a cast (http://news.theolympian.com/DisSpg2001/stories/40958.shtml).
+Charles Darwin (1839) may have first described tafoni while on the Beagle when passing through King George’s Sound in Western Australia.
+Though he thought the forms he discovered along the coastline were a product of calcareous casts of branches of trees or roots (Mustoe, 1982; Turkington and Paradise, 2004), scientists now know the eolianite he observed in Western Australia is a weathering product.

 Darwin writes on Feb 7, 1836, “One day I accompanied Captain Fitz Roy to Bald Head; the place mentioned by so many navigators, where some imagined that they saw corals, and others that they saw petrified trees, standing in the position in which they had grown.
 According to our view, the beds have been formed by the wind having heaped up fine sand, composed of minute rounded particles of shells and corals, during which process branches and roots of trees, together with many land-shells, became enclosed.
 The whole then became consolidated by the percolation of calcareous matter; and the cylindrical cavities left by the decaying of the wood, were thus also filled up with a hard pseudo-stalactical stone.
 The weather is now wearing away the softer parts, and in consequence the hard casts of the roots and branches of the trees project above the surface, and, in a singularly deceptive manner, resemble the stumps of a dead thicket.”

 Cavernous weathering occurs all over the world in a range of climates.
-Researchers use various terms and descriptive phrases to describe the many facets of tafoni structures.
+Researchers use different terms and descriptive phrases to describe tafoni structures.
+For example,